coffeebond/PAL-AI/README.md

     1. Converted input matrices in `.npy` format
     2. Target values and associated labels in a `.csv` file
 2. Under `Predictions` folder:
-    1. A text file with predicted values from all models
+    1. A text file with predicted values from all models (one column per model)
-    2. A text file with ensemble-averaged predicted values (from all models)
+    2. A text file with ensemble-averaged predicted values (from all models) with the following columns:
+        1. `id`: unique ID for each mRNA isoform
+        2. `y`: target values (measured) for predictions, only if provided in the input
+        3. `y_pred`: model-predicted values
+        4. `label`: group labels for data stratification
 3. Under `Scatter_plots` folder:
     - A scatter plot comparing measured and predicted values (only if target values are provided in the input)
 4. A log file reporting information about the run